Does technology, IT, security, and computer networks fascinate you? Then, a cyber security analyst career might be perfect for you.

-Perform a comprehensive examination of the security access and vulnerabilities in an organization
+Perform a comprehensive examination of the security access and vulnerabilities in an organisation

-Advise clients on developing customized solutions to mitigate risks
+Advise clients on developing customised solutions to mitigate risks

 Develop and maintain firewalls to safeguard confidential data.

-Build plans and technologies to safeguard computer files and data against accidental modification or destruction via malware or other types of attacks.
+Build plans and technologies to safeguard computer files and data against accidental modification or destruction via malware or other attacks.

 Develop strategies to deal with data violations and breaches.

-Stay updated on the possible types of data attacks and build solutions to combat them.
+Stay updated on possible data attacks and build solutions to combat them.

-Supervise the functioning of computer software and the user status to ensure the safety of data and networks in the organization.
+Supervise the functioning of computer software and the user status to ensure the safety of data and networks in the organisation.